-When the deployment is about to start, OS Deploy Server wakes up the turned-off target machines in the list you specify.
-The machines turn on, boot into Agent from the PXE server, and connect to the deployment server.
+When the deployment is about to start, Acronis Snap Deploy 4 OS Deploy Server wakes up the target machines in the list you specify.

+The target machines turn on, boot into Acronis Snap Deploy 4 Agent from Acronis PXE Server, and connect to the deployment server.
 When all (or some, depending on your choice) target machines connect, the deployment server starts deployment.
 Deployment is usually performed by multicasting.

 The following picture illustrates deployment to specific machines within a single subnet.
 If the target machines are located in another subnet, you may need to perform additional steps (p.
-110) before creating the deployment task.
+105) before creating the deployment task.